open-policy-agent/contrib/pam_authz/pam/README.md

 Preferably, all libraries should be installed under `/usr`, so that the `LD_LIBRARY_PATH` environment variable is not required at runtime.
-This can be done, for example, by running the autoconf configuration files with the `prefix` flag during installation:
+This can be done, for example, by running the autoconf configuration files with the `prefix` flag during installation.

 ```shell
 $ ./configure --prefix=/usr